Skip navigation

 wait, wait for, wait on

-You can wait for someone or for something.
+You can wait for someone or something.

 You can also wait for something to happen.